zynga/gravity/SYNTAX.md

 ===========================

-A `gravity.map` file must be valid JSON, with the exception that JavaScript-style line-comments are allowed, as long as the first non-whitespace characters on the line are "//".
+A `gravity.map` file must be valid JSON, with the exception that JavaScript-style line comments are allowed, as long as the first non-whitespace characters on the line are "//".

 	{